A variational principle for the metric mean dimension of level sets: Examples

 where $\sigma_\sharp$ is the induced map by $\sigma$ on the hyperspace $2^E$.
 By \cite[Proposition 4]{BAS} we have that $\sigma_\sharp$ has the specification property and then Theorem \ref{thm1} may be applied. \end{example}

-\begin{example} It was proved in \cite{CRV} that for $C^0$-generic homeomorphisms acting on a compact smooth boundaryless manifold $X$ with dimension greater than one, the upper metric mean dimension with respect to the smooth metric coincides with the dimension of the manifold.
-Now, in order to be able to apply Theorem \ref{thm1} to elements of this generic set, we need to guarantee that they have the specification property.
+\begin{example} It was proved in \cite{ARA,CRV} that for $C^0$-generic homeomorphisms acting on a compact and smooth manifold $X$ with dimension greater than one, the upper metric mean dimension with respect to the smooth metric coincides with the dimension of the manifold.
+Moreover, they also proved that the set of homeomorphisms with positive lower metric mean dimension is $C^0$ dense in the set of homeomorphisms of $X$.
+Now, in order to be able to apply Theorem \ref{thm1} to elements of those sets, we need to guarantee that they have the specification property.
 For this purpose we restrict ourselves to the set of conservative homeomorphisms, where the specification property holds $C^0$-generically.

 We fix a good Borel probability measure $\mu\in\mathcal M(X)$, i.e., a probability measure that satisfies the following conditions:

 $(C_1)\quad$ [Non-atomic] For every $x \in X$ one has $\mu(\{x\})=0$;